ddubbu/AI-Study-with-python/0. Algorithm/[Jan_week3] Tic_Tac_Toe/ReadMe.txt

 	If we choose final case, we can get choose tree and scores (at the external node). finally, we choose case with toggling between min/max score in each depth.

 # I solved under problem.
-With differenct score board, I can use same maximin function!
+With differenct score board, I can use same minimax function!
 - function maximin() is not for minimize.
 It's same with minimax(). but maximin() is for finding the location to lay for "O"  like that minimax() for "X" so I think that simply if turn == "O", use minimax() in researching for minimum score.